Could you tell me more about Choice schools?

 Explorer Community School is a Lake Washington School District school, run with district funds.
 The Explorer Parent Association is a non-profit 501 (c)(3) group which exists to provide further resources for Explorer Community School.

 The Explorer Parent Association's primary source of income is annual contributions.
-An annual donation of $150.00 per student is collected.
+An annual donation of $150.00 per student is encouraged.
 The Association also relies on corporate matching and fundraising.
 This money is used to fund things such as field trips, family camp, school events, speakers, and classroom materials.

 Financial assistance is available as needed.
 We believe that financial concerns should never be a barrier to families joining our school.